scinos/yarn-deduplicate/README.md

 strategy.

 It is not recommended to use different strategies for different packages.
-There is no guarantee that the strategy will be honored in subsequent runs of `yarn-dedupe` unless the same set of flags is specified again.
+There is no guarantee that the strategy will be honored in subsequent runs of `yarn-deduplicate` unless the same set of flags is specified again.

 ### Progressive deduplication